Sludge Life: Controversy

 Sludge Life was banned by the Australian Classification Board after rating the game a "refused classification" (RC) in June 2021.
 Although details from the Board were scant, the May 2021 review and re-rate of Disco Elysium: The Final Cut (banned in March 2021) suggested that the reason for Disco Elysium may have been for the same reason: "use of drugs".
 Similar rating boards like the ESRB (USA) has given Sludge Life similar mature rates such as Mature 17+ (M).

+Sequel

+Sludge Life 2 was announced on March 23, 2023, releasing later the same year for Windows.
+It was well received in its preview version.
+A demo for the sequel called "The Big Mud Sessions" was released on June 8.
+It acts as a bridge between the two episodes, where Ghost, now a manager of rapper Big Mud, must help Mud perform on a recording in the studio by getting him a Ciggy Cig to ease Mud's anxiety.
+The sequel was released on June 27.